On a journey to Taiwan, Tryg Verran is on the culture trail in the cosmopolitan capital of Taipei, where history and contemporary art collide.

 There is nothing more tragic than being born a natural flâneur in the wild west of the UK.
 It is a dismal world of corrugated iron and cow shit.
-I looked at the cover of my game of Mastermind and longed for the day when I would be as exotic as that weird, world dominating couple.
+I looked at the cover of my game of Mastermind and longed for the day when I would be as exotic as that weird, world-dominating couple.
 My only contact with Asia back then was the Happy Garden Chinese take-out.
 I was less Rice-queen, more Chicken Chow-Mein-Princess.
-Deep fried pork balls and the occasional fingering from a lingering farm hand were the only things that kept me sane.
+Deep-fried pork balls and the occasional fingering from a lingering farm hand were the only things that kept me sane.
 So, post mid-life crisis, I headed off to work in the universities of South East Asia.
 Aside from lecturing courses in the humanities, which I adore, I am free to get lost in strange new places.
 I have, at long last, evolved into Homo Flaneuris Erectus.
 As I write this, I currently find myself in Taiwan, visiting for a few months, and I love it.
 Taipei is the perfect city for the modern flâneur.

 Even though there are heaving streets and tourist markets ubiquitous in this part of the world, as well as the homogenized mega-malls with multi-national brands, I much prefer to go local – it is super easy to find serene, truly Taiwanese places to saunter away from the madding crowds.
 And there are heaps of tranquil open spaces, right in the heart of downtown.
 This is slow-travel Asia at its best.

-I continue up the red line to Shilin MRT, and a short bus ride away to the NATIONAL PALACE MUSEUM.
+I continue up the red line to Shilin MRT, and a short bus ride away to the National Palace Museum.
 It’s rare to find a time when it isn’t crammed with tour groups shuffling around, but I love the beautiful examples of Chinese jade, porcelain, and superb Chinese paintings and literary texts.
-Opposite, there is a little museum of hand carved Chinese inkstones used by calligraphers.
+Opposite, there is a little museum of hand-carved Chinese inkstones used by calligraphers.
 I love this stuff, so intricate – it’s the writer geek in me – I can waste hours here.

 The terminal station on the red line is Tamsui.
 I learnt that this is a local day trip destination, hence the heaving crowds at the weekend.
 My first day here was the day that I fell in love with Taipei.
 The differentiation of architectural styles is proof positive of Taiwan’s rich cultural heritage – and there is so much to see and do here, it’s the flâneur’s dream.
 And sometimes on a sunny day, for a bit of a treat, I take the ferry over to Bali, a rural district, to witness a magical sunset, unlike any other I’ve seen.

 But my biggest Taipei lesson is that Taiwanese people are super friendly.
-So my tip to any fellow slow-traveler is to try find your own little places and your people.
+So my tip to any fellow slow-traveller is to try to find your own little places and your people.
 It won’t be too hard to seek out, as there is an amazing bohemian spirit here in this outpost, supported by what I can only describe as a superb creative infrastructure that is brimming with potential.